zsteinkamp/zsteinkamp.github.io/_posts/2022-11-10-what-i-learned-at-stripe.markdown

 ## Hiring for growth, diversity, and EQ

 So many companies hire solely on technical aptitude, then design the role of the engineer as an implementer of others' ideas.
 Stripe (and specifically the Atlas team) biases hiring much more strongly on aspirations, track record, taste, and potential.
+Of course, the technical bar is still very high, but it's not the only bar.

 The team is filled with enthusiastic, energetic, fantastic communicators who are motivated to deliver ideal user experiences.
 In the right environment, people with these skills are able to produce a better product and build a better team culture than a dull, code-focused, command-and-control kind of environment.

 ## Learning in public